fedeghe/cver/README.md

 Provide a programmatic, flexible and easy way to create cool automatically translated CVs in pdf format.

 #### How
+Simply providing the building blocks, in html with some placeholders for wording and for subblocks, and a configuration file to map the content into the blocks.
-Given a config file, which basically contains informations about which blocks and style to use, and obviously the text content for each of those.
-You can write the text in almost any language and get the output pdf in any other; more or less as follows:
+You can write the text content in almost any language and get the output pdf in any other; more or less as follows:
 ``` js
 const Cver = require('cver'),
     cver = new Cver(),